-In light of the ongoing global uncertainty around travel, the Bramble Group, undertakes a weekly survey and update of Government imposed travel restrictions in the localities in which we operate.
+In light of the ongoing global uncertainty around travel, the Bramble Group, undertakes a survey and update of Government imposed travel restrictions in the localities in which we operate.

 Please note that the information provided is only a guide and the Bramble Group cannot be held liable for its accuracy.
 Before making any decisions, guests are encouraged to check the restrictions in place with the relevant Government bodies.